 In the past, coagulation defects associated with trauma were attributed to triggering of DIC or resuscitative therapy, such as hemodilution.
-Although DIC and hemodilution still exist in trauma and contribute to hemostastic defects, it is now recognized that trauma incites its unique coagulopathy, which we are just beginning to understand (see review by Chang et al 2016) .
-The pathogenesis of trauma-induced coagulopathy (TIC), which manifests as a bleeding phenotype (such as diffuse bleeding from capillary beds, even in uninvolved tissue), is complex and likely multifactorial.
-Factors contributing to the excessive hemorrhage seen in traumatized patients include the following (Chang et al 2016):
+Although DIC and hemodilution still exist in trauma and contribute to hemostastic defects, it is now recognized that trauma incites its unique coagulopathy, which we are just beginning to understand (see review by Chang et al 2016 and Kornblith et al 2019).
+The pathogenesis of trauma-induced coagulopathy (TIC), which manifests as a bleeding phenotype (such as diffuse bleeding from capillary beds, even in uninvolved tissue), is complex and likely multifactorial, but does require hypoperfusion or shock.
+Factors contributing to the excessive hemorrhage seen in traumatized patients (particularly in the first 6 to 24 hours) and includes the following (Chang et al 2016, Kornblith et al 2019):

 - Excessive activation of protein C: Too high concentrations or activity of activated protein C will lead to a bleeding phenotype.
 This is because protein C acts as an anticoagulant (inhibiting the cofactors, FV and FVIII, with the help of free protein S and the endothelial protein C receptor) and as a profibrinolytic (inhibiting plasminogen activator inhibitor-1, PAI-1).
 There is a strong association between high protein C activity and hypoperfusion, suggesting that the latter is the driving force behind excessive protein C, however the mechanism by which this occurs is unclear.